Staking

 Delegate your tokens

-Click Delegate, enter the amount of BTSG you want to stake, and confirm the transaction.
+Click Delegate, enter the amount of TBTSG you want to stake, and confirm the transaction.
 Keplr will prompt you to approve the transaction.

-1 BTSG = 1,000,000 ubtsg.
+1 TBTSG = 1,000,000 utbtsg.
 The minimum delegation amount is typically very small on the testnet.Key Concepts

 | Term | Description |